MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/run-as-accounts.md

     2. In the **Enter the object name to select** box, enter the name of the new Operational Database Account, select **Check Names**, and select **OK**.
 7. In the **Select a page** pane, select **Server Roles**, and in the **Server roles** list, ensure that **sysadmin** and **public** are selected, and select **OK**.

-### Change the Service ManagerSelf-Service Portal application pool account
+### Change the Service Manager Self-Service Portal application pool account

+#### Prerequisite

+Before changing the Service Manager Self-Service Portal application pool account, the following prerequisites must be met:
+Enable the Internet Information Services (IIS) Manager by following the steps below:
+1. Search for **Turn Windows features on or off**.
+2. In the **Windows Features** dialog, select **Internet Information Services**.

+To change the Service Manager Self-Service Portal application pool account, follow these steps:

 1. On the Windows desktop, select **Start**, point to **Programs**, point to **Administrative Tools**, and select **Internet Information Services (IIS) Manager**.
 2. In the **Internet Information Services (IIS) Manager** window, in the **Connections** pane, expand the name of your computer, and select **Application Pools**.